-- (g) A written plan for coordinating medical care from multiple health care services. - (h) A written plan for the collection and maintenance of inmate health records that is compliant with the Health Insurance Portability and Accountability Act (HIPAA). - (i) Identification of a dispute resolution process for the contracted parties and for inmates who may be questioning treatment plans. - (j) Language and a plan addressing liability and indemnification for issues related to inmate health care.
+- (h) A written plan for the collection and maintenance of inmate health records that is compliant with the Health Insurance Portability and Accountability Act (HIPAA). - (i) Identification of a dispute resolution process for the contracted parties and for inmates who may be questioning treatment plans. - (j) Language and a plan addressing liability and indemnification for issues related to inmate health care.